yuichiu416/Plutus/README.md

 # Plutus

-## Background
 Plutus is an auction bidding web app where users are allowed to bid on luxurious products they like, or sell products for other users to bid.

 ## Functionaliy and MVP
 In this web app, users will be able to: